OfficeDev/office-js-docs-pr/docs/excel/custom-functions-additional-capabilities.md

 It is a best practice to write a cancellation handler for streaming functions.
 A cancellation handler can reduce a function's bandwidth consumption, working memory, and CPU load.

-Excel automatically cancels the execution of a function in the following situations:
+Excel automatically cancels a function's execution in the following situations:

 - When the user edits or deletes a cell that references the function.